projectara/greybus-spec/source/module_info.rst

 Following the Manifest Header is one or more Descriptors.
 Each Descriptor is composed of a Descriptor Header followed by Descriptor Data.
-The format of the Descriptor header can be seen in Table :num:`table-descriptor-header` and depends on the type of the descriptor.
+The format of the Descriptor Header can be seen in Table :num:`table-descriptor-header`.

 .. figtable::
     :nofig: